Wood cutting without a saw sounds pretty crazy, right? Everyone knows that to cut anything wooden, you need a saw. Or do you?

 2. Use the Correct Technique

-Try using the slanting technique, by holding the blade of the knife against the wood and making an angled cut.
-Do the same on the other side so that you now have a V-cut.
+Use the slanting technique by holding the blade against the wood and making an angled cut.
+Do the same on the other side to make a V-cut.
 Keep repeating the process until the wood splits in two.

 3. Try Different Methods

 Another effective way to cut wood with a sharp knife is to make small chip cuts along a line around the surface of the material.
-As you work, chipping away as you go, eventually the wood becomes thin enough to snap with your bare hands.
+As you work, chipping away material as you go, the wood will eventually become thin enough to snap with your bare hands.

 4. Sand Smooth

-When the wood splits, grab some sandpaper and smooth the surface.
+Once the wood has been split apart, grab some sandpaper and rub the surface to smooth it.

 How to Cut Wood Using a Drill